Prior Robotics: A “Car Project” to create a self-driving, autonomous, Robotic Automobile.

 And the new project vehicle would most likely be a CYCOGS®

-Of course, we are not totally stupid.
+Needless to say, we are not completely stupid.

 We would use other companies developed technology if available – we are not developing things like engines, transmissions, etc.